Pungyeon/clean-go-article/README.md

 }
 ```

-And coming full circle, we can omit the anonymous function and make it a named function instead:
+And coming full circle, we can move the anonymous function, to make it a named function instead:

 ```go
 func main() {